petercripps/covid19-data/README.md

 Prints various country specific data on the COVID-19 pandemic using data from: https://datahub.io/docs/about.

 ## Obtaining the Data

-The contents of covid19.csv can be found here: https://datahub.io/core/covid-19#resource-time-series-19-covid-combined.
+The Covid-19 data can be found here: https://datahub.io/core/covid-19#resource-time-series-19-covid-combined.
 Look for 'time-series-19-covid-combined'.

-population.csv that can be found here: https://datahub.io/core/population.
+Population data can be found here: https://datahub.io/core/population.

-In each case download the data (as CSV) into the files as named into a folder and set the path to the folder in the variable path.
-This variable is defined at the top of covid19.py.
-There is also a basic UI for entering data that way.
-Just use appwindow.py.
+In each case download the data (as CSV) into a folder of choice and set the path and file names in the `datasets.yaml` file.

+There is also a basic UI for entering data.
+Run this usin `python3 appwindow.py`.

 ## General Usage
 covid19.py info | rate [options]<br>